dcodev1702/azure_monitoredObjects/README.md

 # Azure Monitored Objects - Azure Monitor Agent (AMA)
-Information how to setup Monitored Objects in Azure for on-premises Win 10/11 (AADJ/HAADH) Clients using the standalone version of Azure Monitor Agent (AMA)
+Information how to setup Monitored Objects in Azure for on-premises Win 10/11 (AADJ/HAADH) clients using the standalone version of Azure Monitor Agent (AMA)

 Via Cloud Shell or PS CLI (log into your tenant/subscription) run the following command to ensure Monitored Objects are supported in your Cloud Environment.